-(a) Due Organization.
-The District is a unified school district duly organized and validly existing under the laws of the State, with full legal power to issue the Bonds pursuant to the Act.

-(b) Due Authorization. (i) At or prior to the Closing, the District will have taken all action required to be taken by it to authorize the issuance and delivery of the Bonds; (ii) the District has full legal right, power and authority to enter into the Legal Documents to which it is a party, to adopt the District Resolution, to perform its obligations under each such document or instrument, and to carry out and effectuate the transactions contemplated by the Legal Documents; (iii) the execution and delivery or adoption of, and the performance by the District of the obligations contained in the Bonds and the Legal Documents to which the District is a party have been duly authorized and such authorization shall be in full force and effect at the time of the Closing; (iv) this Purchase Agreement constitutes a valid and legally binding obligation of the District; and (v) the District has duly authorized the consummation by it of all transactions contemplated by this Purchase Agreement.

-(c) Consents.
-No consent, approval, authorization, order, filing, registration, qualification, election or referendum, of or by any court or governmental agency or public body whatsoever is required in connection with the issuance, delivery or sale of the Bonds or the consummation of the other transactions effected or contemplated herein or hereby, except for such actions as may be necessary to qualify the Bonds for offer and sale under the Blue Sky or other securities laws and regulations of such states and jurisdictions of the United States as the Underwriter may reasonably request, or which have not been taken or obtained;

-provided, however, that the District shall not be required to subject itself to service of process in any jurisdiction in which it is not so subject as of the date hereof.
+- (a) Due Organization.
+The District is, and will be at Closing, a unified school district duly organized and validly existing under the laws of the State of California (the "State"), with full legal power to issue the Bonds pursuant to the Act, to adopt the Bond Resolution and to enter into this Purchase Agreement, and the Continuing Disclosure Agreement (as defined in paragraph (I) below. - (b) Due Authorization. (i) At or prior to the Closing, the District will have taken all action required to be taken by it to authorize the issuance and delivery of the Bonds; (ii) the District has full legal right, power and authority to enter into the Legal Documents, to adopt the Resolution, to refund the Refunded Bonds, to perform its obligations under each such document or instrument, and to carry out and effectuate the transactions contemplated by the Legal Documents; (iii) the execution and delivery or adoption of, and the performance by the District of the obligations contained in the Bonds and the Legal Documents have been duly authorized and such authorization shall be in full force and effect at the time of the Closing; (iv) this Purchase Agreement and the Continuing Disclosure Agreement constitutes a valid and legally binding obligation of the District; and (v) the District has duly authorized the consummation by it of all transactions contemplated by this Purchase Agreement. - (c) Consents.
+No consent, approval, authorization, order, filing, registration, qualification, election or referendum, of or by any court or governmental agency or public body whatsoever is required in connection with the issuance, delivery or sale of the Bonds or the consummation of the other transactions effected or contemplated herein or hereby, except for such actions as may be necessary to qualify the Bonds for offer and sale under the Blue Sky or other securities laws and regulations of such states and jurisdictions of the United States as the Underwriter may reasonably request, or which have not been taken or obtained; provided, however, that the District shall not be required to subject itself to service of process in any jurisdiction in which it is not so subject as of the date hereof.